TheLady/moldy-zorilla/Contract.md

-- [ ] Includes a list of commonly used methods to rewrite in ES2015
+- [x] Includes a list of commonly used methods to rewrite in ES2015
-- [ ] Installing node.js
+- [x] Installing node.js
-- [ ] fixing npm permissions
+- [x] fixing npm permissions
-- [ ] installing npm packages locally
+- [x] installing npm packages locally
-- [ ] Includes a README that describes each method and provides an example of use.
+- [x] Includes a README that describes each method and provides an example of use
-- [ ] Package is published with NPM.
-- [ ] Includes tests for all methods described.
-- [ ] Includes a list of commonly used methods to rewrite in ES2015
 - [ ] Package is published with NPM
+- [ ] Includes tests for all methods described
 - [ ] Write a blog that discusses higher-level code
-- [ ] Use Treehouse tutorials to set a foundation to start creating modules
+- [x] Use Treehouse tutorials to set a foundation to start creating modules
 - [ ] Build an easily navigable website interface that describes what we did User can navigate to:
 - [ ] Homepage